-TEXAS SECRETARY OF STATE

-Combine (42.0051) Consolidate (42.008/42.009) Description If as a result of redistricting, a county election precinct is left with fewer than 500 voters, the county may combine it with another county election precinct.
-If county of 250,000 or more may combine if 500 or more but fewer than 750 registered voters.
-If it is a special election ordered by the governor or a primary election, a county election precinct may be consolidated with another county election precinct.
-Purpose Avoid additional expenditures in precinct with fewer voters.
+TEXAS SECRETARY OF STATE Combine (42.0051) Consolidate (42.008/42.009) Description In a general election or special election requiring the use of county election precincts, the commissioner court may combine election precincts on the recommendation of the county election board.
+In a special election ordered by the governor or a primary election, a county election precinct may be consolidated with another county election precinct.
+Purpose If a suitable public building cannot be secured as a polling place.
 Avoid additional expenditures in certain elections.
-Limitation May not combine in such a manner that violates Voting Rights Act.
+Limitation Only counties not participating in CWPP may combine.May combine if (1) a suitable public building cannot be secured and (2) voters are adequately served.May not combine in such a manner that violates the Voting Rights Act.Combined precinct may not contain more than 10,000 registered voters.
 May not consolidate in such a manner that does not provide polling places that adequately serve voters.
 Duration Single election.
 In March/April of odd year, commissioners court should review boundary lines.
 Single election.
-Elections General Election, Special Election, Primary Election Special Election, Primary Election Different Ballot Styles?
+Elections General Election, Special Election County election precincts cannot be combined for a primary election Special Election, Primary Election Different Ballot Styles?
 Yes.
-No. NOTE: In special election, must have at least one consolidated precinct wholly located in each commissioner precinct.
-3/2/2023 Records Records must be maintained and reported by Records must be maintained and reported by
+No. NOTE: In special election, must have at least one consolidated precipit wholly located in each